Apply for a Surveyors & Loss Adjusters Business License in Dubai

 Activity Code 6621.96 sits within the Financial category, reflecting the regulatory significance of this profession and its close relationship with the broader insurance and risk management ecosystem in the UAE.

-The Surveyors and Loss Adjusters Business Licence (Activity Code 6621.96) permits holders to carry out a defined range of professional activities related to insurance claims assessment and settlement.
+The Surveyors and Loss Adjusters Business License (Activity Code 6621.96) permits holders to carry out a defined range of professional activities related to insurance claims assessment and settlement.
 These include surveying damaged property, assessing cargo losses, evaluating asset conditions following insured events, and providing independent reports to support insurance claim resolution.

 The scope of permitted operations covers independent claims assessment, property and cargo surveys, preparation of loss adjustment reports, and consultation on claim settlements on behalf of insurers or policyholders.
-The licence does not extend to underwriting or the provision of insurance products directly.
+The license does not extend to underwriting or the provision of insurance products directly.

 Ideal Applicant Profiles